Battle-Bunker/cyphidsnake-board/README.md

 The board project is used to visualize and replay Battlesnake games, specifically made for the [CyphidSnake](https://github.com/Battle-Bunker/cyphid-snake) **paradigm**

 ## Development Server
-We recomend using [replit](repl.it) and SSH-ing into this repo using VSCode or any similar tool
+We recomend using [replit](repl.it) and SSH-ing into this repo using VSCode or any similar tool becuase replit doen't support Svelte

 ## Required Parameters